Exploring active learning in physics with ISLE-based modules in high school: Our integrated approach: ISLE methodology and new digital technologies

 \section{Our integrated approach: ISLE methodology and new digital technologies}

-ISLE encourages students to engage in a process of knowledge construction that mirrors professional scientific practices \cite{etkina2015a}.
-The process consists of generating explanations in groups, testing them through experiments, and refining them to create a dynamic and exploratory learning environment (see Figure \ref{fig.1}).
-ISLE focuses on three types of experiments: observation, verification and application.
+ISLE encourages students to engage in a process of knowledge construction that mirrors professional scientific practices \cite{Etkina2015a}.
+The process consists of generating explanations in groups, testing them through experiments, and refining them to create a dynamic and exploratory learning environment (for an illustration of the ISLE process, see Figure 8 in \cite{Etkina2015a}).
+ISLE focuses on three types of experiments: observational, testing and application.
 In observational experiments, students observe phenomena proposed and carefully selected by the teacher and collect data in groups to develop explanations.
 Testing experiments are devised by students to assess their own explanations.
 In doing so, they must employ hypothetical-deductive reasoning skills and try to find out which of their explanations are falsified by the experiments.
-Finally, application experiments allow students to apply their knowledge and skills to real-world situations, demonstrating practical relevance.
+Finally, application experiments allow students to apply their knowledge and skills to real-world situations, solving a realistic problem or determining an unknown quantity.

 The emphasis on testing and investigation is fundamental to the ISLE approach.This process not only deepens their understanding of physical concepts, but also promotes the development of scientific thinking and problem solving skills.
 Collaborative learning is a key component of the ISLE methodology.
 By working in groups, students improve their communication skills, which are essential for real scientific work.
 Another key intention of the ISLE methodology, as highlighted in \cite{brookes2020}, is the emphasis on student well-being.
 This approach emphasises the importance of fostering a growth mindset in students - a psychological perspective that views intelligence and ability as qualities that can be developed through effort, practice and perseverance, as explored in the literature \cite{grow_mindset}.